-Our Code of Business Conduct and Ethics (our “Code”) provides the employees, officers and directors of Amphenol with an approach to dealing with ethical situations, information on available resources, and policy guidance on some common ethical issues.
+Our Code of Business Conduct and Ethics (our “Code”) provides the employees, officers and directors of Amphenol with direction on how to deal with ethical situations, information on available resources, and policy guidance on some common ethical issues.
 It will help you understand the Company’s policy and the importance of ethical conduct for our continuing success.
-Everything that Amphenol is—a successful company dedicated to its customers, a leader in the community, a company of people who respect people—depends on a high standard of ethical conduct from each of us.
+Everything that Amphenol is – a successful company dedicated to its customers, a leader in the community, a company of people who respect people – depends on a high standard of ethical conduct from each of us.

 Employees, officers and directors of Amphenol should respect and comply with all laws, rules and regulations applicable to the business in which they are involved.
 Some specific areas of the law are set forth below.
 You should understand that these areas are not the only areas with which you should be concerned – all areas of the law are covered by our Code.